hollasch/LSON/README.md

 LSON: Lucid Serialized Object Notation
 ====================================================================================================

 1. [Introduction]
-   - [Key Differences from JSON]
 2. [LSON By Example]
 3. [Whitespace]
 4. [Comments]
 5. [Strings]
     - [Escape Sequences]
     - [String Concatenation]
 6. [Words]
     - [Word Concatenation]
 7. [Arrays]
 8. [Dictionaries]
 9. [Tables]
 10. [Grammar]
 11. [Appendix A: String Little Languages]

 Introduction
 -------------
-LSON is a concise data representation that has the simplicity and expressiveness of JSON, but differs in three primary areas:
+LSON is a concise data representation that aims for the simplicity and expressiveness of JSON, but differs in the following ways:

-  1. It’s intended to be concise and friendly to humans as well as computers,
+  + It's intended to be both concise and readable by humans as well as computers.
+It supports comments, and string quoting is optional where unambiguous.
+Values are optionally terminated by commas or semi-colons.
-  2. It does not aim to mirror JavaScript.
-  3. It supports domain-specific values in a well-defined and simple manner.

-LSON is a superset of JSON: Any legal JSON is legal LSON.
+  + It does not aim to mirror JavaScript, and thus is not a JavaScript subset.
+At the same time, LSON is a superset of JSON: any legal JSON file is legal LSON.

-LSON expresses data using five primitives: words, strings, arrays, dictionaries, and tables.
-It has no inherently special values like `true`, `false`, `null`, or numbers, and instead uses generic _words_ to express values that may have domain-specific meaning and semantics.

-### Key Differences from JSON
-1. LSON supports comments.
-2. Domain-specific values (_words_) are handled implicitly (_e.g._ `NaN`, `infinity`, `undefined`, `maybe`, `0xfffe`, `#ff8800` and so on).
-3. LSON supports tabular data in addition to dictionaries and arrays.
-4. LSON has only five fundamental types: words, strings, arrays, dictionaries, and tables.
-It does not explicitly include reserved special values for boolean, number, or null.
+  + LSON supports five primitive types: words, strings, arrays, tables, and dictionaries.

-5. String quoting is optional where unambiguous.
-6. Values are terminated by whitespace, commas or semi-colons.
+  + Domain-specific values are supported through a new "word" type.
+Words are string-valued types that hint at domain-specific significance.
+Thus, it drops the special treatment for "true", "false", "null" and scientific-notated numbers.
+Instead, it provides an approach for predictable treatment for domain-specific values such as "#ffe078", "0x1123", "any", "none", "NaN", "2018-07-02", and so forth.

 LSON By Example